Once we arrived in the Newburyport System, we mounted our ships and

 headed North along the coastline.
-Gentle solar winds swept out faces
+Gentle solar winds swept our faces

 as we felt the rush of the ocean and enthusiasm of the locals.
 We

-and the continued on.
+and then continued on.
 We crossed our first intergalactic border and

-headed along bike path past several more beaches.
-While on the bike
+headed along a wormhole past several more beaches.

 with rocky cliffs on either side.
 We turned back to discover his space

 shoelaces were wound up around his pedal, and he took a dive into the

 rocks but had a miraculously smooth injure-free landing.
 Skunk went